/

 Documentation and Resources

-Refer to the official Elastic Agent documentation for more information.
+Refer to the official Elastic Agent documentation and the official Elastic Agent repository for more information.

 Learn More